bratpeki/modern-milkytracker-guide/docs/trackerBasics.md

 | D#4 | .1 | .. | ... |
 ```

+You can consider tracks as one-dimensional arrays of cells.

 ### Patterns

-The next step up after tracks are patterns, collections of multiple tracks.
+The next step up after tracks are patterns, collections of multiple tracks.<br>
-You can consider them as two-dimensional matricies of musical data.<br>
 For example, let's expand on the previous example with a bass in the second track:

 ```